xyzcv979/xyzcv979/README.md

-Hi 👋 My name is Alexander Ng
+Hi 👋 my name is Alex
 =============================

 I graduated with a Bachelors in Computer Science and am now working as a full time software engineer!
 Yay!